astrskai/astrsk-ai-docs/docs/session/session-settings.md

 Although switching flow is possible on the session edit screen, the flow information must be edited from the flow screen.

 ![Edit flow](./images/edit-flow-step.png)
-*[Image placeholder: Flow selection interface in the settings panel]*

 ## Language & Translation